swaldman/eth-command-line/README.md

    execute permissions.
 (If not, on a Unix-like system, type `chmod +x ./eth-command-line`)
 3. Execute the shell script `eth-command-line`.
 The first time you do this, a whole bunch of downloads will likely be triggered
-4. At the `eth-command-line ~> ` prompt, begin typing ethereum-related command.
+4. At the prompt, you can begin typing ethereum-related command.
 To see a list of all commands, type `eth<tab>`.
 To see a description of all commands, type `tasks -V eth`

+   _Note: `sbt-ethereum` commands are really verbose!
+They are not intended to be typed.
+Use the <tab> key, Luke!
+   For example, to enter `ethKeystoreWalletV3Create` (yuk, right?), just type `et<tab>K<tab>W<tab>C<tab>`.
+   Another way of visualizing this is **et**h**K**eystore**W**alletV3**C**reate.
+Only the keys in bold need to be typed, the rest get taken care of by `<tab>`. `sbt-ethereum` tries very hard to require very few non-`<tab>` keypresses, usually just one capital letter takes you down a level of its hierarchically organized commands._

-5. For operations that require the payment of Ether, such as sending ether (`ethSendEther`) or invoking state-changing smart-contract methods (`ethInvoke`), you will need to define the ethereum address from which the operation will originate.
-You can create a new address using `ethGenWalletV3` command.
+5. For operations that require the payment of Ether, such as sending ether (`ethTransactionSend`) or invoking state-changing smart-contract methods (`ethTransactionInvoke`), you will need to define the ethereum address from which the operation will originate.
+You can create a new address using `ethKeystoreWalletV3Create` command.
    ```
-   eth-command-line ~> ethGenWalletV3
+   sbt:eth-command-line> ethKeystoreWalletV3Create
-   [info] Generated keypair for address '0xc33071ead8753b04e0ee108cc168f2b22f93525d'
+   [info] Generated keypair for address '0xe10280702f233573b2dca5a81bda8dd3a0867fcc'
    [info] Generating V3 wallet, alogorithm=scrypt, n=262144, r=8, p=1, dklen=32
    Enter passphrase for new wallet: *******************
    Please retype to confirm: *******************
-   [success] Total time: 31 s, completed Dec 30, 2016 7:53:11 AM
+   [success] Total time: 30 s, completed Feb 23, 2018 6:50:33 PM

    ```
    You can also import existing `geth` wallets into the `sbt-ethereum` repository directory.
    See the [sbt-ethereum docs](https://github.com/swaldman/sbt-ethereum/blob/master/README.md).

    **Be sure to back up your `sbt-ethereum` repository directory to avoid losing your wallets and accounts!**

-6. Once you have a generated or imported a wallet (and transferred some Eth to its account), tell `eth-command-line` to use that account for fund transfers or method invocations by calling the following command...
+6. Once you have a generated or imported a wallet (and transferred some ETH to its account), you can set it as the default account for fund transfers or method invocations by setting a special alias, 'defaultSender', using the following command...
    ```
-   eth-command-line ~> set ethAddress := "0xc33071ead8753b04e0ee108cc168f2b22f93525d"
+   sbt:eth-command-line> ethAddressAliasSet defaultSender 0xe10280702f233573b2dca5a81bda8dd3a0867fcc

    ```
    ...but using your own Ethereum address of course!